 Porzhi okra fries £4.5 – not ordering them would be sheer rudeness!

 Kawari whole prawns £12.50.
 What makes these so special is that they are delivered fresh on the day and once sold you’ll have to wait until the next day for more.
 They were everything you’d need from a prawn, the size, the taste, the freshness, the sweetness and deep fried so the whole thing is edible.
 (Eating head is acceptable here!)
 However, they’re here to replace the Kawari soft shell crab which I adore and could comfortably name it one of my favourite things to eat here.
 The prawns are good and would serve a great purpose as an addition not a replacement.
 Bring back the crabs please!

 Molten spice chocolate cake with masala chai custard £5.5.
 You know you wanna!

 The damage: Expect to pay £30-£45 per head with drinks.

-The good: The food is stunning, great value and imaginative plates have been good to me.
-It’s a nice change to the neon-lit Bricklane as Gunpowder has it’s own personality.
+The good: The food is stunning, great value with imaginative ways of delivering classic Indian dishes.
+It’s a nice change to the neon-lit Bricklane.
+Gunpowder has it’s own personality that really stands out from the crowd.
 The service is warm and it all tastes authentic.